Matthew-Amos/AlphaVantage/README.md

 - You also do not need to specify the _apicall_ parameter in the dictionary as this is also inserted automatically.

-Sensible defaults will be imposed on your parameter dictionary as well as the returned results.

 ```julia
 # TIME_SERIES_MONTHLY_ADJUSTED call